An infinite-dimensional Kolmogorov theorem and the construction of almost periodic breathers: Persistence of full-dimensional frequency-preserving tori

 \subsection{KAM with infinite-dimensional weak Diophantine frequency-preserving}

-Since the generating function method is essentially Newtonian, the resulting convergence rate is often super-exponential.
-Building on this key observation, we are able to establish in this section a weaker form of KAM persistence for infinite-dimensional Hamiltonian systems: full-dimensional KAM tori with \textit{weak} Diophantine nonresonance-preserving.
-We also mention relevant works on weak Diophantine nonresonance, including those by Brjuno \cite{MR377192}, P\"oschel \cite{MR1037110}, and Corsi \textit{et al.} \cite{MR4781767}, as well as the study by the authors \cite{MR4836959}.
+Since the generating function method is essentially Newtonian, the resulting convergence rate is typically super-exponential.
+Building on this key observation, we are able to establish in this section a weaker form of KAM persistence for infinite-dimensional Hamiltonian systems: full-dimensional KAM tori with \textit{weak} Diophantine non-resonance-preserving.
+We also mention relevant works on weak Diophantine non-resonance conditions, including those by Brjuno \cite{MR377192}, P\"oschel \cite{MR1037110}, and Corsi \textit{et al.} \cite{MR4781767}, as well as the studies by the authors \cite{arXiv:2306.08211,MR4836959}.

 As usual, in infinite-dimensional settings, the small divisors, which are the hardest part to deal with in KAM theory, arise from the following analytic homological equation